 As a political statement, it started out fringe just like any other revolutionary message.
 Twenty-plus years later, it has won the war.
 Linux is the dominant operating system, not Windows -- Microsoft’s own public cloud service, Azure, runs more Linux than Windows servers.
-Corporations now embrace open source software, not shun it.
-In fact, many traditional enterprises (think: banks) prefer to use open source software to its proprietary alternatives because it is more robust, more performant, and more secure.
+Corporations now embrace open-source software, not shun it.
+In fact, many traditional enterprises (think: banks) prefer to use open-source software to their proprietary alternatives because it is more robust, more performant, and more secure.

-Why is a piece of open source software more robust, more performant, and more secure has to do with open source, the software development model, which goes hand in hand with remote work.
-Software that’s developed in the open source way literally means it is developed in the open publicly, where everyone and anyone in the world with an Internet connection can read the source code, run it, change it, use it, copy it, make feature requests, find and fix bugs, and scan it for security vulnerabilities.
-All the collaboration and communication happens in the public too, typically on a group email listserv like Google Groups, a forum service like Discourse or where the code is hosted and version-controlled like GitHub.
-There’s a ton more nuances to the actual development and community management processes of open source that I’ll save for future posts, but you can see a clear connection between how open source software gets built and how remote work functions.
+Why a piece of open-source software is more robust, more performant, and more secure has to do with open source, the software development model, which goes hand in hand with remote work.
+Software that’s developed in an open-source way literally means it is developed in the open publicly, where everyone and anyone in the world with an Internet connection can read the source code, run it, change it, use it, copy it, make feature requests, find and fix bugs, and scan it for security vulnerabilities.
+All the collaboration and communication happen in the public too, typically on a group email listserv like Google Groups, a forum service like Discourse or where the code is hosted and version-controlled like GitHub.
+There are a ton more nuances to the actual development and community management processes of open source that I’ll save for future posts, but you can see a clear connection between how open-source software gets built and how remote work functions.

 Open source is the direct product of remote work organized on a global scale.

-It’s no surprise that most of the sizable remote companies in the U.S., like GitLab and Hashicorp, have deep open source roots.
-Same goes for some of the up-and-coming startups in China, like PingCAP.
-Almost all the largest U.S. and Chinese tech companies have embraced open source software, including Microsoft, which used to have an antagonistic attitude towards open source software many years go (remember Linux vs. Windows?).
+It’s no surprise that most of the sizable remote companies in the U.S., like GitLab and Hashicorp, have deep open-source roots.
+The same goes for some of the up-and-coming startups in China, like PingCAP.
+Almost all the largest U.S. and Chinese tech companies have embraced open-source software, including Microsoft, which used to have an antagonistic attitude towards open-source software (remember Linux vs. Windows?).
 You can see that by simply scanning through the highest-tier member companies of the Linux Foundation.

-These large companies, both American and Chinese, are also producing open source projects of their own and contributing actively to existing popular open source software.
-All of that means hiring more engineers who know how to collaborate in an open source way, thus remote work.
-As open source adoption continues to grow, so will remote work.
+These large companies, both American and Chinese, are also producing open-source projects of their own and contributing actively to existing popular open-source software.
+All of that means hiring more engineers who know how to collaborate in an open-source way, thus remote work.
+As the open-source adoption continues to grow, so will remote work.
 And a black swan event like COVID-19 can accelerate that shift.

 Is Remote Work a Better Way to Work?